cossie14/Triangle-Tracker-Program/README.md

 ---

 #### BDD
     1 Display a submitfunction.
     2 If the values entered by the user are all equal - The result should be "Equilateral triangle: All sides are equal".
- 3If the user enters two equal sides - The result should be "Isosceles triangle: Two sides are equal".
+    3 If the user enters two equal sides - The result should be "Isosceles triangle: Two sides are equal".
- 4If the user enter values that aren't equal - The result should be "Scalene: No sides are equal"'.
+    4 If the user enter values that aren't equal - The result should be "Scalene: No sides are equal"'.
     5 If the values entered by the user are unrealistic to make a triangle, the the result will be "Not a triangle".